 The University of Portsmouth Environment Network (UPEN) was established in 2010 to coordinate the broad range of environmentally related teaching and research from across the University.

 Investing in your future

-Construction of a new £14 million building is currently under way to house our Faculty of Creative and Cultural Industries with an additional 3,000 square metres dedicated to student teaching, learning and exhibition facilities.
-The new development, opening in September 2013, will complete a major investment in facilities for our students, including learning and exhibition space, a new café, a large lecture theatre and teaching spaces.
+The new £14 million building to house our Faculty of Creative and Cultural Industries was completed in 2013, providing an additional 3,000 square metres dedicated to student teaching, learning and exhibition facilities.
+The new development completes a major investment in facilities for our students, including learning and exhibition space, a new café, a large lecture theatre and teaching spaces.
 There is a particular focus on the public staging, exhibition and performance of student and external artists’ work.

-The new development is designed to bring together all staff and students engaged within the creative and cultural industries into one physical space, creating a central hub where creative practice can thrive.
-It represents a major investment in developing culture in the city and will put Portsmouth firmly on the national creative and cultural map.
+The new development brings together all staff and students engaged within the creative and cultural industries into one physical space, creating a central hub where creative practice can thrive.
+It represents a major investment in developing culture in the city and puts Portsmouth firmly on the national creative and cultural map.